dogsheep/twitter-to-sqlite/README.md

 See [Analyzing my Twitter followers with Datasette](https://simonwillison.net/2018/Jan/28/analyzing-my-twitter-followers/) for the original inspiration for this command.

+## Retrieving friends

+The `friends` command works like the `followers` command, but retrieves the specified (or currently authenticated) user's friends - defined as accounts that the user is following.

+    $ twitter-to-sqlite friends twitter.db

+It takes the same options as the `followers` command.

 ## Retrieving favorited tweets

 The `favorites` command retrieves tweets that have been favorited by a specified user.
 Called without any extra arguments it retrieves tweets favorited by the currently authenticated user: